 - Lowa

-These brands can be expensive, especially the ones near the top of that list.
-But I have learned several times in the mountains that it’s worth paying extra bucks for quality gear.
+These brands can be expensive, especially the ones near the top of that list (except for Keen which are pretty good value).
+But I’ve learned several times in the mountains that it’s usually worth paying extra bucks for quality gear.

 If you have specific model recommendations that you personally really love — or really hate! — please comment below and I’ll update this list.